nirajchatri/MTSV-Retail/shoppursbackend/ADMIN_API_DOCUMENTATION.md

 # Admin API Documentation

-This document provides comprehensive information about the admin-only APIs for the AnwarFood backend system.
+This document provides comprehensive information about the admin-only APIs for the MTSV Retail backend system.

 ## Authentication